 On April 6, 2010, CRLLC and its newly formed wholly-owned subsidiary, Coffeyville Finance Inc. (together the "Issuers"), completed the private offering of \$275.0 million aggregate principal amount of 9.0% First Lien Senior Secured Notes due April 1, 2015 (the "First Lien Notes") and \$225.0 million aggregate principal amount of 10.875% Second Lien Senior Secured Notes due April 1, 2017 (the "Second Lien Notes" and together with the First Lien Notes, the "Notes").
-The First Lien Notes were issued at 99.511% of their principal amount.
+The First Lien Notes were issued at 99.511% of their principal amount and the Second Lien Notes were issued at 98.811% of their principal amount.
 On December 30, 2010, we made a voluntary unscheduled principal payment of \$27.5 million on our First Lien Notes.
 As a result of this payment, we were required to pay a 3.0% premium totaling approximately \$0.8 million.
 Additionally, an adjustment was made to our previously deferred financing costs, underwriting discount and original issue discount of approximately \$0.8 million.
-The premium payment and write-off of previously deferred financing costs, underwriting discount were recognized as a loss on extinguishment of debt.
+The premium payment and write-off of previously deferred financing costs, underwriting discount and original issue discount were recognized as a loss on extinguishment of debt.
 As of December 31, 2010, the Notes had an aggregate principal balance of \$472.5 million and a net carrying value of \$469.0 million.